NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 > Unresolved: should we already include the `truster` field in `DrvOutputId`
 > even if it's not used atm?
 What would be the cost of adding it later?

 In a input-addressed-only world, the concrete path for a derivation output was a pure function of this output's id that could be computed at eval-time.
-However this won't be the case anymore once we allow content-addressed derivations, so we now need to store the results the `PathOf` function in the Nix database as a new table:
+However this won't be the case anymore once we allow CA derivations, so we now need to store the results of the `PathOf` function in the Nix database as a new table:

 ```sql
 create table if not exists PathOf (